 While others may be fine with having their videos downloaded, you may not be.
 Luckily, TikTok allows you to prevent others from saving your videos.

-Tap on the profile icon in the navigation bar, then the ellipsis (•••) in the top right.
-Next, select "Privacy and Safety," tap on "Allow Download," and choose "Off."
-This only prevents downloads in the app itself since there are third-party solutions to saving blocked videos, so it's not a catch-all solution, but it's better than nothing.
+Tap on the profile icon in the navigation bar, then the settings ellipsis (•••) in the top right.
+Next, select "Privacy and Safety," tap on "Allow your videos to be downloaded," and choose "Off."
+It only prevents downloads in the app itself since there are third-party solutions to saving blocked videos, so it's not a catch-all solution, but it's better than nothing.

-When viewing someone else's TikTok video, you can tap on the share icon to select from a number of options, including "Save Video," "Duet," and "React."
+When viewing someone else's TikTok video, you can tap on the share icon to select from several options, including "Save Video," "Duet," and "React."
 However, there is a shortcut for choosing some of the available options in the share menu.

-Long-press anywhere on the video and three options will appear, one for saving the video (see Tip 1), one to add the video to your favorites, and one to tell TikTok you're not interested in seeing more videos like this in your "Home" tab.
+Long-press anywhere on the video and three options will appear, one for saving the video (see Tip 1), one to add the video to your favorites, and one to tell TikTok you're not interested in seeing more videos like this in "For You" in the "Home" tab.
 If the save option does not appear, it means the user has disabled that option from that video.

 TikTok is making it easier to only see the content you want to see, and nothing else.
 If there's a user or sound (like a song or dialogue from a movie) you dislike, and one of those videos ends up on your feed, you can long-press on the video, tap on "More," then either hit "Hide videos from this user" or "Hide videos with this sound."